seema-kri/MealDash/README.md

 - Validate the festival-day effect against a full year of festival dates, not just this dataset's window
 - Replace straight-line (Haversine) distance with actual road-route distance for more precise distance analysis
-- Investigate the direction of causation between agent rating and delivery speed (does rating predict speed, or does speed drive rating?)
+- Investigate the direction of causation between agent rating and delivery speed
-- Add a live/real-time data connection instead of a static historical dataset, to support ongoing monitoring rather than one-time diagnosis
+- Add a live or real-time data connection instead of a static historical dataset, to support ongoing monitoring rather than one-time diagnosis

 ---